janneese/janneese/README.md

 **`VR Enthusiast`**

-I'm a current MS in Data Analyst student at the University of Central Florida.
-I am interested in combining VR applications and language learning to create an immersive language learning environment.
+I'm a current MS in Computer Science student at the University of Central Florida.
+I am interested in combining VR applications and education methods to create immersive, effective learning environments.

 ---